When an employee steps out of line, it’s important to issue them a formal warning. This formalises the situation and protects you as the employer.

 What is a formal warning letter?

 But when dealing with an unfair dismissal claim, Fair Work does consider if the employee was aware of the issue and if they were given an opportunity to improve or change their behaviour.

 1. Issue a verbal warning

 We’ve outlined the steps for a more informal process in an earlier blog.
 But sometimes you have to take the next step and move on to something more serious like an official warning letter.

 2. Determine your tone

-3. Structure your letter
+3. Structure your warning letter

-Firstly, you need to get straight to the point of the letter and clearly outline the issue.
+- Firstly, you need to get straight to the point of the warning letter and clearly outline the issue.
 The more specific you are, the better.

-4. Schedule a meeting
+4. Schedule a follow-up meeting

 When delivering an official warning letter, it’s best to do so during a meeting with the employee.
 You should let the employee know what the meeting is about so they can prepare and offer them the opportunity to have a support person present.

 If this is a second meeting or a follow-up meeting about the issue, then outline when and where those meetings occurred as well as the details of the meeting you had over the formal warning letter.

-If you already have set goals or targets, mention those in the letter but make sure that they aren’t discriminatory and can be independently measured.
+If you already have set goals or targets, mention those in the warning letter but make sure that they aren’t discriminatory and can be independently measured.

 After you’ve handed over the formal written warning to the employee, you should check that they have read it and understood the warning.
-Provide them an opportunity to ask questions or to arrange a follow-up meeting the next day.
+Provide them with an opportunity to ask questions or to arrange a follow-up meeting the next day.

 While this isn’t compulsory, it confirms that the employee has received and understood the formal warning letter.
-If they refuse to sign, simply follow the next step!

 8. Keep everything on record

-Make sure you keep a copy of the letter for your records and at the end of the meeting, make some notes of what happened while it’s fresh in your mind.
+Make sure you keep a copy of the warning letter for your records and at the end of the meeting, make some notes of what happened and other relevant information while it’s fresh in your mind.

-9. Follow up
+9. Follow up with the employee

 If you’re expecting the employee to come back to you with a plan for improvement, make sure you specify the date that you want to see this by.

-10. Be consistent
+10. Be consistent across the business

-It’s important to remember to be consistent overtime.
+It’s important to remember to be consistent over time.
 If you’re going to issue a formal warning letter over certain behaviour, this standard must apply to all employees.

 Employment Hero offers templates for Formal Written Warning letters that are constantly reviewed by our Employment Specialists to help you get started.

 This makes sure your team member understands the areas for improvement with timelines and measures for delivery.
 Moreover, it’s added to their employee file for both your reference and their reference.
-Making work easy – for everyone.